vkynchev/KynchevIDE/README.md

-# KynchevIDE v1.0
+# KynchevIDE
 Web tool for people who want to edit their project online from anywhere in the world.
 They can work in teams too...

 ### Content
 1. Basic Functions
 2. Login/Register/Logout
 3. Workspaces
-4. People
-5. My ID
+4. My ID
-6. Pojects
+5. Pojects
-7. Files
+6. Files

 ###Basic Functions
 KynchevIDE would run on any hosting server whith PHP >= 5.3 and Apache installed.
 The IDE needs to be placed in domain/subdomain directory to work - otherwise the AltoRouter won't work.
 This is private platform for developing web apps.